frappe/frappe_io/frappe_io/www/new-docs/index.md

 ## What is Frappe?

-Frappe, pronounced _fruh-pay_, is a full stack, **batteries-included**, web framework written in Python and Javascript with MariaDB as the backend.
-It is the framework which powers [ERPNext]().
+Frappe, pronounced _fruh-pay_, is a full stack, batteries-included, web framework written in Python and Javascript with MariaDB as the backend.
+It is the framework which powers [ERPNext](https://erpnext.com).
 It is pretty generic and can be used to build database driven apps.

 The key difference in Frappe compared to other frameworks is that **meta-data** is also treated as data and is used to build front-ends very easily.
 We believe in a monolithic architecture, so Frappe comes with almost everything you need to build a modern web application.
 It has a full blown Admin UI called the Desk that handles forms, navigation, lists, menus, permissions, file attachment and much more out of the box.

-Frappe is MIT Licensed and is hosted on [GitHub](https://github.com/frappe/frapppe)
+Frappe is MIT Licensed and is hosted on [GitHub](https://github.com/frappe/frapppe).

 ## Getting Started